Lead and Copper Rule

 EPA published the Lead and Copper Rule Revisions (LCRR) in January 2021, which

 Questions?
-If after reviewing information on this website, questions remain related to service line inventories, please contact the Bureau of Safe Drinking Water – Operations Section at
+Please contact the Bureau of Safe Drinking Water – Operations Section at

 RA-EPSDWOpsSection@pa.gov.